coldtype/coldtype/README.md

             .translate(0, 5))
 ```

-Running that code results in this image popping up on your screen in a dedicated window:
+Saving that code in a file named test.py and running `coldtype test.py` (or `uv run ct test.py` if you’re using `uv`) results in this image popping up on your screen in a dedicated window:

 ![An example](https://raw.githubusercontent.com/goodhertz/coldtype/main/examples/renders/simple_render.png)